 To put the KDDI Philosophy consistently into action, going forward we will continue to value dialogue with all of our stakeholders- customers, shareholders, business partners, and regional communities.
 We will also proactively address the issues facing society in our aim to contribute to the development of a prosperous communications-oriented society.

 In October 2005, we created the CSR Management Department (currently the CSR & Environment Management Department) in our General Administration Department to promote CSR activities from an objective viewpoint.
 At the same time, the department works to raise employee awareness of CSR through in-house training, our Company newsletter, and our intranet.
-The department also encourages social contribution activities such as by creating an environment that makes it easy for employees to participate in volunteer activities.
+The department also promotes social contribution activities, having created an environment that makes it easy for employees to participate in volunteer activities.

-In FY2008, we revised the KDDI Environment Committee to the KDDI CSR & Environment Committee, creating an integrated system to study and promote the environmental conservation efforts of KDDI and our Group companies and affiliates, as well as their policies and planning relating to CSR activities.
+In FY2008, we revised the KDDI Environment Committee to the KDDI CSR & Environment Committee, creating an integrated system to study and promote the environmental conservation efforts of KDDI and its Group companies and affiliates, as well as their policies and planning relating to CSR activities.
 KDDI reviews its CSR initiatives in stages, building up and enhancing its structure as necessary.
 In preparation for FY2013, we are considering the reconfiguration of our structures to incorporate stakeholder feedback and promote our CSR activities more fully.

 CSR Promotion Activities